xu-yuan1/openvino-docs/pages/documentation/openvino-plugin-developer-guide/low-precision-transformations.rst

 Low precision tools
 -------------------

-For more details on how to get a quantized model, refer to :ref:`Model Optimization <doxid-openvino_docs_model_optimization_guide>` document.
+For more details on how to get a quantized model, refer to :ref:`Model Optimization <model_optimization_guide>` document.

 Quantization approaches
 ~~~~~~~~~~~~~~~~~~~~~~~